Kohan II: Kings of War

-Kohan II: Kings of War is a real-time strategy video game developed by TimeGate Studios.
+Kohan II: Kings of War is a 2004 real-time strategy video game developed by TimeGate Studios exclusively for Windows.
 It is the sequel to Kohan: Immortal Sovereigns.

 Gameplay

 Races

 Kohan II features six playable races: human, haroun, drauga, gauri, undead, and shadow.
 Each race has its own unique units, buildings, and economic factors, such as reliances on particular types of resources over other types.
 Each race can also belong to a particular faction.
 There are five factions total (although not every race can choose from all of the factions) and each of these confers certain benefits.